Crisis Core: Final Fantasy VII: Background and development

-Many characters are voiced by their English-dubbed voice actors from Final Fantasy VII Remake, including Zack Fair (Caleb Pierce), Sephiroth (Tyler Hoechlin), Aerith Gainsborough (Briana White), Cloud Strife (Cody Christian), Tseng (Vic Chao), and Tifa Lockhart (Britt Baron), with additional characters and voice actors including Angeal Hewley (Bill Millsap), Genesis (Shaun Conde), Cissnei (Kayli Mills), Lazard (Francis Ausley), Hollander (Jason Marnocha), and Yuffie Kisaragi (Brandilyn Cheah).
+Many characters are voiced by their English-dubbed voice actors from Final Fantasy VII Remake, as well as the original Japanese cast, including Zack Fair (Caleb Pierce / Kenichi Suzumura), Sephiroth (Tyler Hoechlin / Toshiyuki Morikawa), Aerith Gainsborough (Briana White / Maaya Sakamoto), Cloud Strife (Cody Christian / Takahiro Sakurai), Tseng (Vic Chao / Junichi Suwabe), and Tifa Lockhart (Britt Baron / Ayumi Ito), with additional characters and voice actors including Angeal Hewley (Bill Millsap / Kazuhiko Inoue), Genesis (Shaun Conde / Gackt), Cissnei (Kayli Mills / Asumi Nakada), Lazard (Francis Ausley / Junpei Morita), Hollander (Jason Marnocha / Shinya Owada), and Yuffie Kisaragi (Brandilyn Cheah / Yumi Kakazu).
 Reunion was released on December 13, 2022.

-Crisis Core is regarded by producer Yoshinori Kitase as a bridge to play between Final Fantasy VII Remake and Rebirth.
+Crisis Core is regarded by executive producer Yoshinori Kitase as a bridge to play between Final Fantasy VII Remake and Rebirth.
 However, since the original Crisis Core was released only for the PlayStation Portable, the game was remastered into Reunion in order to make it accessible.
-Director Tetsuya Nomura wanted Crisis Core to be seen as its own story when compared with other games from the recently released Remake.
+Creative director Tetsuya Nomura wanted Crisis Core to be seen as its own story when compared with other games from the recently released Remake.
 Plans for developing Reunion started during the making of Remake.
-One of the biggest reasons was to expand on the character of Zack who would become more prominent in the narrative.
-Though new actors were implemented for the English version, the story was not altered.
-Since Remake altered parts from Crisis Core, Kitase aims players to explore more the connections between the story.
+One of the biggest reasons was to expand on the character of Zack, who would become more prominent in the narrative.
+Though new actors were utilized for the English version, the story was not altered.
+Since Remake altered parts from Crisis Core, Kitase aims players to explore more connections between the story.

 In the making of Reunion, several improvements to the original Crisis Core were implemented.
 Producer Mariko Sato stated that the gameplay was altered to avoid interruptions in the middle of the combat while retaining the base elements of the Digital Mind Wave system.
 A "skip" function has also been added.
 Other improvements have also been made to the "hit stop" mechanic as well as adjusting the magic speed for the improvement.
 Sato says that it was difficult but they believe that players would be pleased with the final product as the game was released to several consoles instead of the original which was PlayStation Portable exclusive.